llkenny/image-concurrency-lab/README.md

 SwiftUI performance lab that demonstrates how image-loading pipeline decisions affect responsiveness, task behavior, and UI invalidation under load

-The lab now uses large, deterministic generated images with low fake network latency so scroll FPS reflects image decode and rendering pressure rather than mostly waiting on artificial sleeps.
-Those source images are preloaded once at app startup, which removes generation cost from stage-to-stage comparisons.
-The feed intentionally reuses a smaller image pool across many rows so stages 1-5 experience duplicate request churn, and each load performs eager decompression plus a small synthetic decode tax.
-Under this setup, stage 6 should show the clearest FPS improvement because decoding moves off the main thread.

 ## Stage 1
 Stage 1 uses row-local state and row-driven loading.
 Each row starts its own fetch when it appears.
 There is no shared cache, no in-flight deduplication, and no cancellation.
 As a result, repeated scrolling causes duplicate fetches and placeholder churn when rows are recreated.